 A Ph.D. in International Economics program gives students in-depth knowledge and a strong foundation in historical and modern economic theory.
 Students are required to have a bachelor's degree in a related field or in some cases have taken courses in intermediate microeconomics and macroeconomics and have a basic knowledge of linear algebra, calculus, probability and statistics.
 Some programs will allow students to finish these courses during their first year in the program.
 Others incorporate a master's degree in the coursework.
 The programs teach students how to research and analyze current and past international issues in the economic market, including international policies and regulations, taxation in different markets and international trade fluctuation.

 Doctoral courses in international economics teach students advanced theories designed to analyze the current and historical international issues.
 These courses include:

 Salary and Career Information

-According to the U.S. Bureau of Labor Statistics (BLS) economists earned a median annual salary of $99,180 in May 2015.
-The BLS predicted that economist employment will grow 6%, about the average, in the years 2014 through 2024.
+According to the U.S. Bureau of Labor Statistics (BLS) economists earned a median annual salary of $104,340 in May 2018.
+The BLS predicted that economist employment will grow 8%, faster than the average, in the years 2018 through 2028.